The Magical Revolution of the Reincarnated Princess and the Genius Young Lady: Main

 The main protagonist and the first princess of the Kingdom of Palettia.
 She has always loved magic yet, being reincarnated from Earth, cannot use it herself.
-So to compensate, she turned to science and used her previous life's knowledge to invent all sorts of magical gadgets.
-She is also an out lesbian.
-While her eccentricities cause others to see her as a problem child who forced her responsibilities onto her younger brother, Algard, she actually thinks of her country and people more than anyone, ceding the throne out of a genuine belief that she would not be a good ruler.
-Following a fight with a dragon, she gets afflicted with a curse that is now slowly turning her into a dragon herself.
+To compensate, she turns to science and uses her previous life's knowledge to make magical gadgets that can be used by anyone.
+She is also an open lesbian.
+While her eccentricities cause others to see her as a problem child who forced her responsibilities onto her younger brother, Algard, she initially ceded the throne out of her own belief that she would not be a good ruler.
+Following a fight with a dragon, she gets afflicted with a curse that begins slowly turning her into a dragon herself.
+Algard's exile briefly makes her the kingdom's sole heir, but Euphyllia takes her place by becoming queen instead.